vmware-archive/springtrader-cf/README.md

 # SpringTrader Part 3
 This is the readme for the branch representing the "solution" to Part 3 for the *Refactoring a Monolith into a Cloud-Native Application* blog.
-For the "real" application documentation, please check out the master branch and refer to its README.md
+For the "real" application documentation please check out the master branch and refer to its README.md

 To see what was done in part 3, consult the diff: [here](https://github.com/cf-platform-eng/springtrader-cf/compare/part2...part3).